esluyter/ESTimeline/README.md

 ```
 Quarks.install("ddwMixerChannel")
 ```
-and reload your class library (cmd-L).
+and reload your class library (shift-cmd-L).
 Then run the code from earlier to start the timeline GUI, and open the file you have saved.
 - check the `useMixerChannel` box
 - show the mixer window: evaluate this in the IDE
 ```